• Skip to primary navigation

 Ingredients

-• 1 tablespoon Bob's Red Mill Flaxseed Meal
+• 1 tablespoon ground flaxseed meal Bob's Red Mill brand is recommended

 • 2 ½ tablespoons water

-• 5 tablespoons vegan butter softened at room temperature* (divided)
+• 5 tablespoons vegan buttery sticks softened at room temperature, divided

 • ¼ cup light brown sugar